top of page

 • Longevity link: higher strength and muscle mass associate with lower all-cause mortality and disability.
 [6]

-1. How Strength Training Works — Core Mechanisms
+1. How Your Genetics and Strength Training Works — Core Mechanisms

 Benefit